RNA-Seq: Ultrafast gene expression analysis. Now with ambient shipping for cells and purified RNA. Learn More

 We recommend selecting the Big tier when profiling samples with significant host DNA, studying low abundance species or analyzing functional pathways in diverse samples.

-Results for the shotgun metagenomics services are typically returned within 6-8 days.
+Results for the shotgun metagenomics services are typically returned within 6-8 business days.

 There are numerous approaches to extracting metagenomic DNA from the source material (swabs, soil, feces, et cetera), so we do not provide specific recommendations.
 Any extraction method that yields high quality, high purity, high molecular weight, double-stranded gDNA that is free of nicks, gaps, breaks, and contaminants (enzymatic inhibitors, RNA, etc.) is suitable for this service.